unpc2026/diaryasprogrammer/README.md

 ## 3️⃣ Applied Examples

-Provide:
+Provide examples that materially reinforce the conceptual model.

+When pedagogically useful, include:

-* One straightforward example,
+* one straightforward example,
-* One edge case,
+* one edge case,
-* One common misconception or counterintuitive example.
+* one common misconception or counterintuitive example.

+Do not manufacture examples merely to satisfy the format.
+If a category would not materially improve understanding for the current conceptual unit, omit it.

 For each example: